-- (1) Submittal of application for amended license: A licensed producer shall submit to the department an application form for an amended license, and shall obtain approval from the department, at least 30 business days prior to implementing any: - change of location of a qualified patient who also holds a personal production license: - (2(b)) change of location of a non-profit producer's production or distribution facilities, change of directors, change of ownership of production or distribution facilities, private entityproducer name, capacity or any physical modification or addition to the facility; and - substantial change to a private entity's producer's production plan or distribution plan, including any change to the type(s) of products produced or distributed, the private entity's producer's manufacturing plan (as applicable), the producer's method(s) of distribution, and security plan. - (2) Process for incomplete application for amended license: In the event that an application for amended licensure is determined by the program to be incomplete, the program will specify the information or materials that remain to be submitted.
+Submittal of application for amended license: A licensed producer shall submit to the (1) department an application form for an amended license, and shall obtain approval from the department, at least 30 business days prior to implementing any:

+(a) change of location of a qualified patient who also holds a personal production 4 license:

+(b) change of location of a non-profit producer's production or distribution facilities, change of directors, change of ownership of production or distribution facilities, private entityproducer name, capacity or any physical modification or addition to the facility; and substantial change to a private entity'sproducer's production plan or distribution (c) (3 plan, including any change to the type(s) of products produced or distributed, the private entity'sproducer's manufacturing plan (as applicable), the producer's method(s) of distribution, and security plan.

+Process for incomplete application for amended license: In the event that an (2) application for amended licensure is determined by the program to be incomplete, the program will specify the information or materials that remain to be submitted.
 If the licensed producer does not submit the requested information or material, and does not otherwise contact the department regarding the application, within thirty days of receiving notice of the deficiency, the application will be closed as incomplete, and the licensed producer will be required to recommence the application in order to resume the application process.
+S.

-S. Application for renewal of an annual production license:
+Application for renewal of an annual production license:

-- (1) Deadline for private entities.
-Each licensed non-profit producer shall apply for renewal of its annual license no later than August 1st of each year by submitting a renewal application to the department.
-The department shall provide the renewal application requirements no later than June 1st of each year. - (2) Deadline for personal production license holders: A patient who holds personal production licensure shall apply for renewal of their annual license no later than 30 days prior to the expiration of the license by submitting a renewal application to the department. - (3) General submission requirements for qualified patients: Qualified patients applying for personal production licensure shall submit: - (a) an application for issuance or renewal of a personal production license; and - (b) a non-refundable thirty dollar (\$30) application fee, except that the fee may be waived upon a showing that the income of the qualified patient is equal to or lesser than two hundred percent (200%) of the federal poverty guidelines established by the U.S. department of health and human services.
-A lost or stolen identification card shall be reported as soon as practicable to the medical cannabis program. - (4) General submission requirements for private entities: Private entities shall submit: - (a) an application for renewal of license; and - (b) applicable non-refundable licensure renewal fees.
+Deadline for private entities.
+Each licensed non-profit producer shall apply for renewal (1) of its annual license no later than August 1st of each year by submitting a renewal application to the department.
+The department shall provide the renewal application requirements no later than June 1st of each year.

+(2) Deadline for personal production license holders: A patient who holds personal production licensure shall apply for renewal of their annual license no later than 30 days prior to the expiration of the license by submitting a renewal application to the department.

+General submission requirements for qualified patients: Qualified patients applying (3) for personal production licensure shall submit:

+(a) an application for issuance or renewal of a personal production license; and waived upon a showing that the income of the qualified patient is equal to or lesser than two hundred percent (200%) of the federal poverty guidelines established by the U.S. department of health and human services.
+A lost or stolen identification card shall be reported as soon as practicable to the medical cannabis program.
+(4)

+(b) a non-refundable thirty dollar (\$30) application fee, except that the fee may be

+General submission requirements for private entities: Private entities shall submit:

+- an application for renewal of license; and (a) - applicable non-refundable licensure renewal fees. (b)